bmartin5692/bumper/README.md

 | Deebot Ozmo 930 | XMPP | master |
 | Deebot M81 Pro | XMPP | v0.1.0 |

 For more information about the protocols and how it works, see the [How does it work?](#how-does-it-work) section at the end.
-If you test against another model and it works, please report it so it can be added to the list.
+If you test against another model and it works, please open an issue to report it.

 ## Why?
 For fun, mostly :)